 Honesty · Acceptance · Empathy

 I have been working as a Counsellor for more than ten years and have been privileged to witness incredible growth in clients, many of whom had given up on the idea of self-acceptance.
 My work aligns with a humanistic, or person-centred, approach and is based in compassion; both for self and others and, through compassion, helping people bring peace to their lives.
+Currently we are offering face to face, remote and outdoor sessions.
+We have large airy and well ventilated rooms in both Truro and Falmouth.
+I am a counsellor, supervisor, teacher and environmentalist and actively work to bring increased awareness of environmental issues to the fore.

 Before becoming a counsellor, I lived in London for twenty years and ran a successful landscaping and garden centre business.
 I was lucky to work in some wonderful locations including the Chelsea Flower Show and the Peace Garden at the Imperial War Museum in Lambeth.
 There are parallels between tending to the needs of plants and people and I believe passionately in the power of both to flourish, given the right conditions.
 I moved to Cornwall to find a quieter place to bring up my two young children.
 Outside of counselling, I love the sea and try to get in it as often as I can.

 Today, many of us need contact with nature more than ever.
-Climate Grief and Eco-Anxiety are very real and the changes to our environment are increasingly affecting our mental health.
+Climate Grief and Eco-Anxiety are very real and the changes to our environment are increasingly affecting our emotional wellbeing.
 At Lifetime Therapy, I offer Wilderness one-to-one sessions, translating our Wellness counselling therapies to the outdoors.
 Sometimes described as Ecotherapy, working therapeutically outside brings us into contact with the environment as a healing space; by immersing ourselves in nature we are reminded of our connectedness with wider landscapes and richer ecosystems and access different thoughts and emotions, enhancing our experience of growth.
 In Cornwall we can walk and talk by rivers or seas, in woodland or on moorland and experience the richness of our landscape as a backdrop to healing.

 Humanistic counselling predicates in the belief that we all, given the right conditions, have an infinite capacity to heal and grow.
 These conditions: honesty, acceptance and empathy, offered skilfully by a trained therapist, will form the basis for change and healing.
 Whilst it can be most effective in helping individuals deal with many issues including addictions, relationship difficulties, anxiety, depression, bereavement, and abuse of any kind (whether historic or current), the humanistic approach does not offer quick fixes and can be incredibly powerful in enabling lasting change.